Barcelona Area Guide: Barceloneta

-The beach is obviously the main attraction of Barceloneta, and is absolutely packed with locals and tourists alike all summer long.
-Thanks to the people who patrol up and down selling everything from donuts to water, massages to bikinis you could lie on the beach all day without ever having to move.
-There are also chiringuitos scattered around, these are beach side bars which often play music and serve snacks.
+The beach is obviously the main attraction of Barceloneta and is absolutely packed with locals and tourists alike all summer long.
+Thanks to the people who patrol up and down selling everything from doughnuts to water, massages to bikinis you could lie on the beach all day without ever having to move.
+There are also chiringuitos scattered around.
+These are beach sidebars which often play music and serve snacks.

 It is no surprise that it is Barceloneta where you will find some of the best seafood on offer.
 If you can wander into the built-up part of the area, behind the strip of cafes and ice-cream shops on Passeig Joan de Borbon.
 However, if you fancy a better view, then there are lots of restaurants facing out towards the marina.

-There are quite a few attractions this area, especially for families.
-The aquarium, which is the biggest in Europe and is good for children and if you want to escape the heat/ rain.
+There are quite a few attractions in this area, especially for families.
+The aquarium, which is the biggest in Europe and is popular with children and if you want to escape the heat or rain.
 I was once forced onto the Montjuïc Cable Car which is an experience - do not try if you have a fear of heights - but you do get stunning views over the whole city.